 Then, look for your top performing keywords with an aCOS in the twenties or below and create a manually targeted campaign specifically targeting those keywords.

-How To Create A Manual Campaign.
+How Do I Create A Manual Campaign?

 Create a new campaign and select “Manual Targeting”